 Are you planning a visit to Morocco with kids?
 You may have a few questions: What is there to do in Morocco with kids?
 Is Morocco safe?
 What are the rules for car seats in Morocco?
 What food is there for fussy eaters?
 What to pack for Morocco with kids?
 Where are the best places to go in Morocco with kids?
 Read on for answers to all these questions and more…

 For those of us living in the UK, Morocco is the accessible Africa.
-Just a short haul flight and you’re transported to an exotic land that feels a million miles away.
+Just a short-haul flight and you’re transported to an exotic land that feels a million miles away.
 From the ochre dunes of the Sahara Desert, to the windswept coastline of Essaouria, the snow capped peaks of the Atlas Mountains, to the bustling medina of blue-washed Chefchaouen, the diverse landscape offers so many things to do in Morocco with kids.

 This colourful and vibrant North African country is easily one of our favourite family travel destinations, and we have returned time and time again.
-We’ve done short week-long trips to Marrakech and Essaouria multiple times, a three week road trip around Morocco, and in 2022 slow travelled Morocco for 4 months.
+We’ve done short week-long trips to Marrakech and Essaouria multiple times, a three week road trip around Morocco, and in 2022 we slow travelled around Morocco for 4 months.

 So we do have a bit of experience in travelling Morocco with kids, and we hopefully answer all your questions here.